Baimawenwu Wang Temple

 白馬文武大王廟

-The Baima Wenwu Temple, located by the coast of Ketei Ao, is a place of calmness adorned with vibrant traditional artistic beauty.
-Ketei Ao is a small harbor in northern Matsu Village, where fishing boats from Tieban and Jingsha come to seek shelter during the summer when the south wind blows.
-The temple houses two deities, Wenwu Wang, distinct from the more commonly known Baima Zunwang, who also rides a white horse.
-According to legend, during the Guangxu period of the Qing Dynasty, two bodies washed ashore at Ketei Ao and were buried by villagers.
-Soon after, Wenwu Wang, through the medium dedicated to Prince Pan, delivered divine messages, leading to the construction of the temple.
-Whenever a storm approaches, a lamp is said to appear in the harbor to warn fishing boats to return and seek refuge, reinforcing the villagers' faith due to the divine protection.
-The temple is built in the architectural style typical of Eastern Fujian’s volcanic rock walls, featuring a compact and exquisite appearance.
-The gray stone bricks combined with vibrant and flowing lines on the mountain wall create a design that is both stable and eye-catching, fully reflecting the beauty of traditional art.
+The Baima Wenwu Temple, characterized by its solemnity and vibrant beauty of traditional art, is located by the coast of Keti Harbor.
+Keti Harbor is a small bay north of Matsu Village, where fishing boats from Tiebang and Jinsha come to shelter during the summer south winds.
+The temple enshrines two deities, Wenwu, who, unlike the more common Baima Zunwang riding a white horse, are different deities.
+It is said that during the Guangxu period of the Qing Dynasty, two bodies washed ashore at Keti Harbor, and the villagers buried them.
+Shortly after, Wenwu spoke through a medium dedicated to Prince Pan, leading to the temple's construction.
+After the temple was built, a light was said to appear over the harbor before storms, warning fishing boats along the coast to return to safety.
+The divine protection reinforced the villagers' devout faith.
+The architecture of the temple is built in the style of the volcanic stone walls found in Eastern Fujian, with a small and exquisite appearance.
+The gray stone bricks paired with the vibrant and flowing lines on the gable are both steady and eye-catching, fully reflecting the beauty of traditional art.

 Recommended Hotel Bookings